 - automatic re-start after power failures

-In the case of a stairwell, hallway or common area installation take care to ensure the unit in installed at such a height to prevent people from walking into it.
+In the case of a stairwell, hallway or common area installation take care to ensure the in-wall dehumidifier unit is installed at such a height to prevent people from walking into it.
 For most classroom installations or in facilities where sound is a concern the unit should be mounted at the back of the room whenever possible.

 Once the location has been established the first step is to fasten the galvanized metal surface mounting box securely to the wall.
 If the application calls for a matching color or custom finish you might want to primer the box before mounting to the wall.
 Use fasteners appropriate for the composition of the wall.
 For example, use masonry anchors or tapcons when mounting the box to masonry walls.
 The weight of the IW25 is approximately 40 pounds.